Governance statement

 - development and adoption of Council policy

-- monitoring the performance of the Council
+- monitoring the performance of Council

 - prudent stewardship of Council resources